natbusa/geo-services.scikit-learn/README.md

 In particular,
 make sure that **port 8888** is free, and no other application or local jupyter installs is running on that port.

+On Linux and Mac,
 If you want to find and kill the process (please do this *after* saving your work)
-`lsof -n -i4TCP:8080`, the PID number to `kill` is the second field
+`lsof -n -i :8888`, the PID number to `kill` is the second field

-his stackoverflow links will help you on windows http://stackoverflow.com/questions/48198/how-can-you-find-out-which-process-is-listening-on-a-port-on-windows
+On Windows, please check the following: http://stackoverflow.com/questions/48198/how-can-you-find-out-which-process-is-listening-on-a-port-on-windows

 ### What you’ll learn—and how you can apply it